top of page

 All India Rank was the closing film at Rotterdam in 2023 before releasing in theatres and on Netflix.

-Her recent release is In-Transit a 4 episode series about the journeys of nine extra ordinary trans individuals across India.
+Her 2025 was In-Transit a 4 episode series about the journeys of nine extra ordinary trans individuals across India.
 In transit is produced by Zoya Akhtar-Reema Kagti's Tiger Baby Films and directed by Ayesha Sood.

-The series is globally released on Amazon Prime in June 2025 and nominated for best non fiction series for FilmFare OTT awards amongst many others.
+The series is globally released on Amazon Prime and nominated for best non fiction series for FilmFare OTT awards.

-Archana's deep passion for her art and craft keeps pushing her to find and work with people she loves and believes in.
+Archana's deep passion for her art and craft keeps pushing her to find and work with people she admires and believes in.

 What will her next adventure be?